 Today, you will find empanada’s with a variety of fillings.
-Some contain meat, others are filled with cheese and are suitable for vegetarians.
-Also, some are vegan friendly and filled with potato.
+Some contain meat, and others are filled with cheese and are suitable for vegetarians.
+Also, some are vegan-friendly and filled with potatoes.
 They are a super flexible and versatile Costa Rican food staple and delicious to boot.

 It is a very versatile and non-pretentious dish which is served at home or in a restaurant for lunch or dinner.
 We especially like it on brisk winter evenings or while spending time in the cooler mountain areas of Costa Rica.
 Just don’t forget a dollop of Lizano with it.

-As delicious as black bean soup is one of the few Costa Rican dishes you won’t find all over the country.
+As delicious as black bean soup, it is one of the few Costa Rican dishes you won’t find all over the country.
 It is popular in the Central Valley and is almost unheard of on the beaches of Guanacaste.
 This dish is ideal for cooler days.

-Find the Black Soup Costa Rica Recipe here
+Find the Black Bean Soup Costa Rica Recipe here.

 Costa Rica is not a country with a whole lot of dessert options.
-Yet the couple of desserts available in Costa Rica will keep sweet tooths coming back for more.
+Yet a couple of desserts available in Costa Rica will keep sweet tooths coming back for more.